Members Show 2025

-Opening Reception — Saturday, March 22, 2025, from 4–6 PM
+Opening Reception — Saturday, September 20th, 2025 from 4 – 6 PM

 3:33am, a solo exhibition of works by Kierston Ghaznavi, invites the audience to step into the space between dreams and waking life, a liminal hour rich with symbolism and personal exploration.
 Inspired by the numerological meaning of 3:33—trusting intuition, embracing creativity, and fostering personal growth—this exhibition reflects Kierston Ghaznavi’s journey through grief, dreams, and self-discovery.